nsbgn/handalf/README.md

 ![The action portion of the Handalf keyboard layout.](handalf-action.svg)

 The key to the left of <kbd>Space</kbd>, what would have been your
-<kbd>Alt</kbd>, is now the Action key (written <kbd>&#9680;</kbd>),
+<kbd>Alt</kbd>, is now the <kbd>Fn</kbd> key.
+Here, the navigation
-which exposes the **Nav-Fn** layer that hold the navigation cluster and F-keys.
-Tragically, this layer has been split in twain.

-[^1]: *Meta* is also sometimes referred to as the *Super*, *Windows*, *OS* or *GUI*-key.

-- In principle, <kbd>&#9680;</kbd> accesses the **Nav/Meta** layer.
-  Here, the navigation cluster is placed so that you can control the directional keys with only your left hand.
-The bottom row has programmable keys.
-The right-hand side remains unchanged, except for the activation of the <kbd>Meta</kbd> modifier, handy for mapping actions in your window manager.
+cluster is placed so that you can control the directional keys with only your left hand.
+The F-keys are on the right-hand side.

-- This is flipped around by also holding <kbd>Space</kbd>: then the layer becomes **Meta/Fn**, in which the *left*-hand side holds
-  <kbd>Meta</kbd>-augmented keys and the *right*-hand side has your
-  F-keys.

-- Just tapping <kbd>Space</kbd> will emit <kbd>Meta</kbd> on its own, which plays well with the convention, as established in multiple OSes and DEs, of having <kbd>Meta</kbd> bring up a global menu.
+> [!NOTE]

-This criss-crossed approach is an aesthetic sacrifice, worth it for the practical convenience it brings.
-After all, the F-keys are not often used in modern applications.
-And while it is useful to reserve some
+> Since the F-keys are not often used in modern applications, I use that
+> half for navigating the window manager.
+Should the F-keys be needed in
-<kbd>Meta</kbd> keys for frictionless window manager bindings, half a
+> an application, the window manager enters a passthrough mode upon
-keyboard should be plenty for that purpose.
+> pressing <kbd>Cancel</kbd>.

+Global keybindings are often assigned to the <kbd>Meta</kbd> key (also sometimes referred to as the *Super*, *Windows*, *Command* or *GUI*-key).
+More importantly: there is a convention, established in multiple operating systems and desktop environments, of having a tap on
+<kbd>Meta</kbd> bring up a global menu.

+This is achieved simply by pressing the remaining thumb key while in the **Fn** layer: <kbd>Space</kbd>.

 <!--
 <kbd>Space</kbd>, being a thumb key and having no associations with any